cosmic-horizon/committees/Community-Spend/Readme.md

 ## Progress Tracking and Reporting:

-The Aquifer Committee will implement a robust system for tracking the progress of approved projects within the Osmosis LP.
+The Community Spend Committee will implement a robust system for tracking the progress of approved projects within the Osmosis LP.
 This section outlines the key components of progress tracking and reporting:

 **Milestone-based Progress Tracking:** Approved projects will be divided into significant milestones or stages.
 The committee will establish clear milestones for each project, allowing for effective tracking of progress and achievement of key objectives.